 Sometimes it is impossible to radiographically distinguish between other histological lung cancer types.

-Histologically, the ground-glass attenuation corresponds to a lepidic growth pattern and the solid component correspond to invasive patterns.
-Hence the preinvasive category of AIS, MIA, and the invasive subtype of LPA is often seen as ground glass nodule or sub-solid nodule with a predominant ground-glass component.
-On the other hand, the remaining invasive subtypes of adenocarcinoma is usually a solid nodule but may also subsolid and only occasionally seen as ground glass nodule 1,2.
+Histologically, the ground-glass attenuation corresponds to a lepidic growth pattern and the solid component corresponds to invasive patterns.
+Hence, the preinvasive category of adenocarcinoma in situ, minimally invasive adenocarcinoma, and the invasive subtype of lepidic-predominant adenocarcinoma are often seen as a ground-glass nodule or a subsolid nodule with a predominant ground-glass component.
+On the other hand, the remaining invasive subtypes of adenocarcinoma usually manifest as a solid nodule but may also be subsolid and are only occasionally seen as ground glass nodule 1,2.

-Invasive mucinous adenocarcinoma subtype (formerly mucinous BAC) can have a variable appearance ranging from consolidation, air bronchograms or seen as multifocal subsolid nodules or masses 2.
+The invasive mucinous adenocarcinoma subtype (formerly mucinous BAC) can have a variable appearance, including consolidation, air bronchograms, or multifocal subsolid nodules or masses 2.

 Treatment and prognosis